sadab-halim/Interview-Questions/README.md

   - Abstract classes may or may not contain abstract methods, i.e., methods without a body ( public void get(); )
   - But, if a class has at least one abstract method, then the class must be declared abstract.
   - If a class is declared abstract, it cannot be instantiated.
-  - To use an abstract class, you have to inherit it from another class, provide implementations for the abstract methods in it.
+  - To use an abstract class, we have to inherit it from another class, provide implementations for the abstract methods in it.
-  - If we want to inherit an abstract class, you have to provide implementations to all the abstract methods in it.
+  - If we want to inherit an abstract class, we have to provide implementations to all the abstract methods in it.

   **Abstract Methods:** If we want a class to contain a particular method but we want the actual implementation of that method to be determined by child classes, we can declare the method in the parent class as an abstract.
   - The abstract keyword is used to declare the method as abstract.